ChristerNilsson/Lab/2020/025-SudokuHelper/README.md

-This is just an administrative help to solve Sudoku.
+This is an administrative help to solve Sudoku.

-The tactics has to be done by the user.

 Click on a small gray or green digit to choose a permanent digit.

 Red digits are not possible to use.

 Undo is located in lower right corner.

-Solves up to Hard.

 Expert sudokus needs guessing, which can be undone.